 Maintain Balance

 Learn to keep things in balance.
-If you are asked to make a cake for a birthday party, you could spend half a day making it to perfection, but you need to evaluate what it is worth, considering all your other responsibilities, and spend the appropriate amount of time on it.
-When I built a shed in my back yard, I had to evaluate how much time it was worth, then built it to that level of perfection.
+If you are asked to make a cake for a birthday party, you could spend all day making it perfect, but you should evaluate what it is worth, considering all your other responsibilities, and spend the appropriate amount of time on it.
 Learn to balance your time and energies among the many things that are important.
 If you spend excessive amounts of time with your male friends, for example, you may be ignoring the more important, eternal relationships found in your family.

 When I was in high school, my father and I volunteered many hours in community service delivering food to the poor.
 When I got married and began raising a family, I had to reduce the hours of community service I could volunteer.
-My father who is retired spends many hours a week visiting people in a nursing home.
-I look forward to doing that when I am retired, but I can’t do that now.
+My father, who is retired, spends many hours a week visiting people in a nursing home.
+I look forward to doing that when I retire, but I can’t do that now.
 We are usually our own worst judges.
-Perhaps when all is said and done, God may not beat us with stripes so much for what we did not do, but bless us for what we did do.
+Perhaps when all is said and done, God may not beat us with stripes so much for what we did not do but bless us for what we did do.

 Make the Best of Your Situation